MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers.md

 ```

 ## Read only Properties
 Not all properties can be updated.
-These properties will be labelel "Read-only" and can only be retrieved.
+These properties will be labeled "Read-only" and can only be retrieved.
 Examples include be "Position", "Direction", "Properties", etc.

 ## Moving Properties